Rome Reborn

 Rome Reborn is a paid virtual reality project consisting of apps and videos that present a digital reconstruction of Rome during the period of late antiquity.
 The project produced five individual modules that showcase different monuments and locations in the city during 320 A.D.
-It provides views that include the Roman forum, the Colosseum (Flavian Ampitheater), and the Pantheon among others.
+It provides views that include the Roman forum, the Colosseum (Flavian Amphitheater), and the Pantheon among others.

 History

 The idea for Rome Reborn initially came from virtual heritage scholar, Bernard Frischer, in 1974.
 After witnessing Italo Gismondi's miniaturized 3D model of Rome in the Museum of Roman Civilization, Frischer took interest in the possibility of recreating Rome in a virtual format.

 The project was launched in 1996 under the development of the UCLA Cultural Virtual Reality Laboratory with Frischer as director.
 Version 1.0 was completed in 2007 and version 2.0 rolled out in 2008.
 This version received two subsequent updates with version 2.1 releasing in 2010 and version 2.2 releasing in 2012.
 The team completely reworked the software for the 3.0 version, making it available to the public through virtual reality devices.
-It is currently available for Microsoft Windows, macOS, Oculus Rift, Oculus Go, Smasung GearVR, and HTC Vive.
+It is currently available for Microsoft Windows, macOS, Oculus Rift, Oculus Go, Samsung GearVR, and HTC Vive.
 The project's budget is estimated to be around $3 million.

 For their initial reconstruction of Rome, the University of Virginia development team used the existing physical 3D model of Rome from Gismondi.
 This allowed them to create their own digital 3D model of Rome which would then be digitally modeled to their standards.
 In total, the project was developed by roughly 100 people spanning Italy, the United States, Britain, and Germany.

 Version 1.0's release was accompanied by a ceremony held on Rome's Capitoline Hill.
 It was attended by Frischer, the Roman mayor, and many American researchers.